Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational

 We thus compute the Shannon Entropy $E$, by

 where $x_i$ express the macroscopic variable of interest (here $x=r, l$).
 Calculating the entropy for different frequencies, we obtain Fig.\ \ref{fig:Entropy}.
-As can be deduced from this figure, one DBS frequency optimum should indeed be at a frequency $f$ of 184 Hz, where entropy values of both synchronisation and synaptic GPi activities reach a prominent minimum (and also, thalamic response efficacy $R$ is highest, cf.\ Fig.\ \ref{fig:Effic}).
-A similar minimum can be found when increasing $f$ further beyond 220 Hz, which would require more energy for the DBS stimulation, likely raising the possibility of energy-dependent side effects.
+As can be deduced from this figure, one DBS optimum frequencies indeed be at a frequency $f$ of 184, 210 Hz, where entropy values of both synchronisation and synaptic GPi activities reach a local minimum (and also, thalamic response efficacy $R$ is highest, cf.\ Fig.\ \ref{fig:Effic}).
+A similar minimum can be found when increasing $f$ further at 244 Hz, which would require more energy for the DBS stimulation, likely raising the possibility of energy-dependent side effects.